ToaruOS: Design and features

 ToaruOS is programmed in C, and uses the Cairo graphics library.
 It has support for GCC, Python, and Simple DirectMedia Layer as well as many open-source utilities – including Vim.
 A package manager and basic window switcher are also included.

 The kernel is a 'basic Unix-like environment'.
 It has a hybrid architecture, with internal and external device support being delegated to modules.
 Several filesystems are supported via this system, including ext2 and ISO 9660.
 Networking support is included, but is limited to simple IPv4 functionality.
-The userspace also has a window manager, Yutani (named after the Wayland-Yutani Corporation from the Alien franchise, and as a reference to the Wayland Display Server for Linux), with input support.
+The userspace also has a window manager, Yutani (named after the Weyland-Yutani Corporation from the Alien franchise, and as a reference to the Wayland Display Server for Linux), with input support.
 It stores windows as shared memory regions with 32-bit colour, and uses pipes to communicate to other parts of the OS.
 Unusually, windows also support a rotation feature.